solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 #### Response

 For the approval method SMS, the Customer should send the Response to the The platform.
-In order to prevent prevent potential brute force attacks, we only allow one attempt to submit the Response once per each ApprovalRequest.
+In order to prevent potential brute force attacks, we only allow one attempt to submit the Response once per each ApprovalRequest.

 ```
 POST /v1/entities/{entity_id}/accounts/{account_id}/transactions/{transaction_id}/approval_request/approve